-Please note, 256 in the above code is php memory limit to process something on your server.
+Please note, 256 in the above code is maximum php memory limit to process something on your server.

 If you are already wondering to you use more memory than.

-Setting it low will help ensure that if you make some mistake that causes e.g. an infinite loop, the script will be stop early rather than spiralling out of control and grinding the entire server to a halt.
+Setting it low will help ensure that if you make some mistake that causes e.g. an infinite loop, the script will be stopped early rather than spiralling out of control and grinding the entire server to a halt.

-- You can also try increasing your memory by adding the following in your .htaccess file.
+You can also try increasing your memory by adding the following in your .htaccess file.
 This will only work if your hosting package has that amount of memory.

 php_value memory_limit 256M